nielslange/eco-cube-ubud/README.md

 ## Roles

-- Guest: The one that stays in the bungalow
+- Guest: The person that stays in the house
-- Host: The one that owns the bungalow
+- Host: The person that owns the house

 ## Sections